 Afterschool activities or extra time for help with schoolwork will be available this year.
-These events will be scheduled ahead of time and all rules for mask wearing and social distancing will be observed.
+These events will be scheduled ahead of time, and all rules for mask-wearing and social distancing will be observed.

 Cascadilla School does not provide transportation.
 Students must be dropped off or picked up by a parent, guardian, or approved persons.

 During schoolwide extracurricular activities that take place off-campus, Cascadilla School will provide transportation to students.
 Masks will be required.
-Pursuant to the CDC, physical distancing is not required on school buses or school vehicles.
+According to the CDC, physical distancing is not required on school buses or school vehicles.